 April 3rd to May 1st, Monday-Friday from 10am-5:30pm

 only.
-Free for public schools and youth groups. $250/hour for adult/private
+Use of the fields are free for public schools and youth groups, $250/hour for adult/private

 Organizations can apply online to use the fields.
 The permit process will be open until March 1 at which point we will review all of the applications we have received.
 There is a $26 non-refundable permit fee.
 As with other public ballfields in New York City, preference will be given to youth groups, schools and leagues from across the City.
 Permits will be accepted on an ongoing basis, first come, first served.The Trust will let groups know if they have secured field space and the dates and times at which they can use the fields.
 Fields are free of charge for all youth and school groups.
 There is a fee of $50 an hour for adult leagues.